Very Reverend David A. Boettner, V.G., Rector

 Mrs. Valerie Hanks serves the Sacred Heart Cathedral School community as our Dean of Academics.
-With 21 years of classroom teaching experience, the last nine at Sacred Heart, and the desire to provide all students with an excellent education, while collaborating with colleagues, she is confident that our school will continue to grow and develop in not only our academics but also our charism, mission, and vision.
-Valerie has a Masters’s degree in Education and is completing her Catholic School Administration and Leadership certification from Loyola Marymount University at the end of this June.
+With 22 years in education, the last ten at Sacred Heart, and the desire to provide all students with an excellent education, while collaborating with colleagues, she is confident that our school will continue to grow and develop in not only our academics but also our charism, mission, and vision.
+Valerie has a Master’s degree in Education and just completed her Catholic School Administration and Leadership certification from Loyola Marymount University.
 She is currently leading our school’s Cognia accreditation and is a team member of our diocesan school’s system-wide accreditation.
 Valerie and her husband Wayne have one daughter, Sophia, who is a graduate of SHCS and a 95 lb rescue dog who thinks she is a lap puppy.
-Mrs. Hanks looks forward to the contributions she can bring to our amazing school that is dedicated to having students live their faith, love God’s family, and learn for the future with the ultimate goal of developing all to their fullest potential, and to a life of service. email@example.com
+Mrs. Hanks looks forward to the contributions she can bring to our amazing school that is dedicated to having students live their faith, love God’s family, and learn for the future with the ultimate goal of developing all to their fullest potential, and to a life of service. firstname.lastname@example.org

 Libby Orr, Director of Development and Admissions

 Libby is from Knoxville, TN and long-time member of Sacred Heart Cathedral.
 She is a 1997 graduate of Sacred Heart Cathedral School, a 2001 graduate of Knoxville Catholic High School, and a 2005 graduate of The University of Tennessee where she majored in Public Relations.
 Libby and her husband Wade have three children, Taylor, Blair, Sara Lib, and one very wild lab.